-You have two goals: First, making friends, so you have people to confide in during times of need.
+You have two goals: First, making friends, so you have people to confide in during times of need and loneliness.
 But you’re also hunting for an outlet that drags you out of the house when you’d rather sulk.

 What activities do you adore?
 Are you a fervent cross-stitcher or a soccer fanatic?
 Connect with like-minded souls in your community.
 Join a knitting circle, or sign up for an intramural team.
 And don’t get frustrated when you’re not flooded with new friends.
 All that nervousness you feel?
 Everyone else feels it, too.
 Consistent, regular interaction builds a strong basis for friendship.

 Even if you don’t meet your new best pal, you can still enjoy the benefits of a stress-relieving outlet — an underrated part of your personal support system.

 If you’re more career-minded, a strong professional support network is essential.
 Yes, you can unload on your close friends when you’re stressed about work or uncertain about the next step in your career — but the level of support they can offer is minimal unless they’re in the same field.

 To develop this network, look to build relationships inside and outside your company.
 Your coworkers are valuable day-to-day resources, but you’ll be in a tricky spot if you’re job-hunting.
 You need additional resources to support your holistic career needs.
 Consider professional meetups, networking events and happy hours.

 Finding people with the same professional goals is essential to advancing your career.
 And who else will you rant to about your field’s unique challenges?

 Create your own personal support area